|

-Thai Language Lesson 5
+Thai Language Lessons - Lesson 5

-Getting Information and Directions
+Getting Information And Directions

 Excuse me, can you tell me how to get to the post office?